manognachennuru/manogna-dataprivacy-project/README.md

-### Exploring Privacy Risks: Reconstructing Medical Images from Obfuscated Gradients in Federated Learning
+# Exploring Privacy Risks: Reconstructing Medical Images from Obfuscated Gradients in Federated Learning

 ## Credits

 This project is inspired by and builds upon the work of [Kai Yue, Richeng Jin, Chau-Wai Wong, Dror Baron, and Huaiyu Dai] in their paper "Gradient Obfuscation Gives a False Sense of Security in Federated Learning".
-I extend our sincere appreciation to them for their valuable contributions to the field of federated learning and privacy-preserving machine learning.
+I extend my sincere appreciation to them for their valuable contributions to the field of federated learning and privacy-preserving machine learning.

-Link to the original project: [Gradient Obfuscation Gives a False Sense of Security in Federated Learning](https://github.com/KAI-YUE/rog)
+Link to the original project: [Gradient Obfuscation Gives a False Sense of Security in Federated Learning](https://github.com/KAI-YUE/rog).

 During my data privacy course at UNC Charlotte, I was asked to present the above paper as part of the course curriculum.
-It was during this presentation () that I became interested in the project and decided to work on it for my own project.
+It was during this presentation that I became interested in the project and decided to work on it for my own project.

 ## Introduction